audministrator/Numark-Mixstream-Pro/README.md

 # Numark-Mixstream-Pro
-This PR holds the  **Numark Mixstream Pro & Pro GO** controller mapping.
+This repo holds the  **Numark Mixstream Pro & Pro GO** controller mapping.

 **Refactoring and fixes:** N/A